 After Meth Detox

 Most meth detox programs last between a week and 10 days.
-However, some people need more time—perhaps up to two weeks for severe addictions.
+However, some people need more time—perhaps up to two weeks for severe meth addiction.
 After meth detox, withdrawal symptoms could continue to linger, but they won’t be as intense.
-For this reason, getting into rehab after detox is important to manage these lingering symptoms.
+For this reason, transitioning to a quality rehab post-detox is important to manage these lingering symptoms.

 Factors Influencing Meth Withdrawal

 Many factors influence meth withdrawal symptoms for each person in detox.
-Generally, using several times a day for years leads to more intense symptoms compared using less often.
-However, health factors also impact the severity of withdrawal symptoms for each person.
+Generally, using several times a day for years leads to more intense symptoms compared to using less often.
+However, environmental, physical, and psychological factors also impact the severity of withdrawal symptoms for each person.

 Factors influencing meth withdrawal include things like: